 The rooms of the old building (the Collart - de Scherffmansion which was converted into a museum from 1922) were completely renovated and centered around a small covered courtyard.

-Due to the lack of space, the industrial art and crafts section could not be installed in the main building.
+Due to the lack of space, the arts and crafts section could not be installed in the main building.
 For this reason, several old houses located opposite the museum in the Rue Wiltheim were acquired and fitted out.
 These aristocratic and bourgeois houses had a long history as residential buildings before being re-used by the museum.
 Their architecture reflects the evolution of urban housing from the Middle Ages to the nineteenth century.
 Originally built to be used by privileged residents, they were subsequently occupied by people from all walks of life.

 From the early 1970s onwards, the wing's Luxembourg life section has presented ways of living and applied arts until the nineteenth century, incorporating information about popular beliefs, farm work and old trades as well as the effects of industrialisation.
 The exhibition about living space also includes the exceptionally well-preserved interior architecture of the old houses.